GE to use new India manufacturing facility as export hub

 GE Vice Chairman John Rice told Reuters in an interview that the U.S. conglomerate had spent a total of $200 million on the facility but declined to give other specifics, including how much it will produce.

-Rice said GE was keen to expand further in India, and was eyeing opportunities in the government’s planned railway modernization program.
+Rice said GE was keen to expand further in India, and was eyeing opportunities in the government’s planned railway modernisation programme.
 He also noted that the country’s renewable energy sector was beginning to become attractive.

 “From an orders and revenue perspective, I still think we’re playing below our weight,” Rice told Reuters, regarding its India business.